 Mobile apps bring a new, more complex type of architecture to the mix.
 Mobile servers act as an intermediary between the device and the application server, adding at least two new interfaces.
 Fortunately, developers and testers have access to a wide variety of emulators that come with the integrated development environment (IDE) of the OS vendors.
 This way, you can use your desktop for testing and save tests with the actual mobile device for the very end.

-Tricentis specializes in helping you automate mobile testing across devices and operating systems.
+Tricentis specializes in helping you automate mobile testing across devices and operating systems, whether it is Android testing or iOS.
 In Tricentis Tosca Testsuite, you can define all test cases from a business perspective while maintaining a technical interface with the device you want to test.

 *Monetate, Ecommerce Quarterly.
 EQ2 2013: Email Engagement, p.
 9.